saybur/scuzEMU/README.md

 -----------------------

 1. Start the application by double-clicking the scuzEMU program.
-2. Choose the SCSI ID you have your emulator configured to use.
+2. Choose the SCSI ID you have your emulator configured to use (see below).
 3. Choose whether you want to download files or change images.
 4. Press OK.
 5. Double-click an item to either download it (in files mode) or change to that image (in images mode).

-When switching images, you will still need to drag the current image to the Trash to "eject" it.
-The image chosen should be loaded automatically.
+For most devices, file transfers will be identical for _any_ SCSI ID the device is using.
+For example, on a ZuluSCSI with `HD0.img`, `HD1.img`, and a bunch of CD images in a CD3 folder, you can use 0, 1, or 3 as the SCSI ID to see downloadable files.
+When changing images, you must select the device ID with the images to change.
+In the previous example only ID 3 would work for changing CDs and it would only apply to that emulated CD drive.

 A Note of Caution
 -----------------